6-Day French wine tour: Champagne, Bordeaux, Loire Valley

 Château d'Amboise

-Charles VII in seized the estate in the 15th century and transformed it from a medieval fortress to royal residence.
+Charles VII seized the estate in the 15th century and transformed it from a medieval fortress to a royal residence.
 Even though much of the chateau was destroyed during the French Revolution, it will still take at least 75 minutes to take in its grandeur.
 Stroll the gardens and admire the Gothic and Italian architecture, and definitely pay a visit to Leonardo da Vinci’s tomb!
 You can view more info about the chateau here.

 Château de Chambord

-Around six times the size of the average Loire valley chateau, King Francis I’s “hunting lodge” will leave you flabbergasted.
+Around six times the size of the average Loire Valley chateau, King Francis I’s “hunting lodge” will leave you flabbergasted.
 Spend an hour at one of Rick Steves Loire Valley picks, exploring the 80 ornately decorated rooms.
-You can join a guided tour, or use the augmented reality app to learn about the chateau’s rich history amongst priceless works of art.
+You can join a guided tour or use the augmented reality app to learn about the chateau’s rich history amongst priceless works of art.
 You can view more info about the chateau here.

 Arrival in Paris

-Ready to book your Spectacular French wine Tour?
+Ready to book your spectacular French wine tour?

-If all this talk of champagne has got you thirsty for adventure, here are the links to book each leg, which you can customise to your liking.
+If all this talk of champagne has got you thirsty for adventure, here are the links to book each leg, which you can customize to your liking.
 If you need any help, please don’t hesitate to contact Daytrip Customer Support.

 Previous